Policy Advice for Climate Resilient Economic Development

 - In Georgia and Kazakhstan, dynamic input-output models (e3.ge, e3.kz) were developed with experts from the Gesellschaft für Wirtschaftliche Strukturforschung (GWS), and in Viet Nam, a general dynamic equilibrium model (DGE-CRED) was developed with the Institut für Wirtschaftsforschung Halle (IWH).
 In the countries, 10-30 economists participated in the trainings, partly as model developers or model users.

 - Since 2021, the trained economists have been supported with coaching in the calculation of several adaptation scenarios for selected sectors (agriculture, tourism/infrastructure in Georgia; agriculture, energy and infrastructure in Kazakhstan; agriculture, forestry and housing in Viet Nam) and data updating.
-In some cases, scenarios triggered by other shocks (pandemic/war) and their economic consequences were also analyzed.

 - A prototype macroeconomic model was developed based on country-specific data from international databases.
 This prototype model was adapted for Mongolia as an example.
 The prototype enables the provision of short training courses for other interested countries.
 A three-day training was held in Mongolia in December 2022, followed by virtual short trainings for over 100 interested experts from different countries.